o0-James-0o/o0-James-0o/README.md

 - 🔍 Studying security analysis, log investigation and threat detection
 - 📊 Learning how to turn security alerts into clear and actionable insights
 - 📚 I enjoy transforming study sessions into documented progress and practical experience
-- ⚡ Focused on consistency, patience and long-term professional development
 - 🚀 Building a strong cybersecurity career

   </td>